Associate Professor Claire Carson

 - MRC Career Development Fellow

-Claire Carson is a Senior Researcher in Epidemiology, based in the National Perinatal Epidemiology Unit (NPEU).
+Claire Carson is an Associate Professor in Epidemiology, based in the National Perinatal Epidemiology Unit (NPEU).
 She has training in both quantitative and qualitative methods, and specialises in the analysis of observational and routine data.
 Her research interests include infertility and fertility treatment, preterm birth, and breastfeeding.